 After over two decades of civil war between the South and the North of Sri Lanka, the region around Jaffna is now at peace since the 2009 end of the civil war with the Tamil Tigers.
-The newly accessible area let you discover pristine beaches, old Buddhist temples, and former forts.
+The newly accessible area lets you discover pristine beaches, old Buddhist temples, and former forts.
 Do, however, be mindful that some areas might still have abandoned bombs and grenades hidden on the grounds.
 Check with the locals before exploring remote areas.

 14. Watch the 2 Monsoons

-The question about “when is the best time to travel to Sri Lanka?” is a bit tricky to answer as Sri Lanka has two monsoon seasons.
-In the northeast, the monsoon last from December to March, and the southwest, from June to October.
+The question “when is the best time to travel to Sri Lanka?” is a bit tricky to answer as Sri Lanka has two monsoon seasons.
+In the northeast, the monsoon last from December to March, and in the southwest, from June to October.
 These rainy months might make travel and outdoor activities difficult.
 So decide what you want to do before you can determine when in Sri Lanka best time to travel might be.

 15. Money and ATM Sri Lanka